rob-coaching/file-upload-guide/README.md

 We can simply upload directly the received base64 string to our file cloud provider.
 We just forward it, without any processing.

-This way we can completely skip classical file parsing middleware like Multer.
+This way we can completely skip classical file parsing middleware in the backend like Multer.

 ## Steps